EndPointCorp/end-point-blog/2025/09/dotnet-10-is-coming.md

 AI developers will also benefit from the new .NET, as well as applications residing in the cloud and serverless environments.

 * The [ML.NET Framework](https://dotnet.microsoft.com/en-us/apps/ai/ml-dotnet) will keep evolving with expanded capabilities.
-* Cloud Native Development: .NET 10 is designed to be fundamental to cloud native deployments, thanks to smaller base images and trims unused bits automatically.
+* Cloud Native Development: .NET 10 is designed to be fundamental to cloud native deployments, thanks to smaller base images and the automatic trimming of unused bits.
 * The [HybridCache library](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/hybrid?view=aspnetcore-9.0) unifies in-memory and distributed caching, with tagging for smarter invalidation.

+## C# 14

-With .NET 10, Microsoft is also rolling out [C# 14](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-14), including several language improvements that will result in cleaner syntax and better performance.
+With .NET 10, Microsoft is also rolling out [a new version of the C# language](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-14), including several improvements that will result in cleaner syntax and better performance.
 Let's mention some key features:

 * User-defined compound assignment operators: We will be able to define our own operators for types like `+=`, `-=`, etc.
 * Using `nameof(List<>)` without specifying type arguments if we only need the name, avoiding boilerplate in generic programming and logging.